elixir-nx/fine/README.md

 - STL compatible Erlang-backend mutex and rwlock.

+- Compatible with STL container allocators and polymorphic memory resources.

 ## Motivation

 Some projects make extensive use of NIFs, where using the C API results